Symbolic Recovery of Differential Equations: The Identifiability Problem: Uniqueness of ODEs

 \subsection{Autonomous ODEs}

-We start with autonomous ODEs, i.e., ODEs which do not depend directly on $t$, but only indirectly through $u$ and its derivatives.
+We start with autonomous ODEs, i.e., ODEs that do not depend directly on $t$, but only indirectly through $u$ and its derivatives.

-\subsubsection{First order ODEs $u_t=F(u)$}
+\subsubsection{First Order ODEs $u_t=F(u)$}

 As long as $u\in C^1(U)$, with $U\subset\R$ open, is not a constant function, we obtain that $\lambda(\mathcal{D})>0$, where $\mathcal{D}=u(U)$.
-Therefore, $u$ is only trivially annihilated in the sets of linear functions, polynomials or analytic functions.
-Thus, $u$ solves a unique ODE described by these function classes for $g=(u)$ with first order time derivative by Proposition~\ref{pro:measure-condition-for-uniqueness-of-analytic-functions}.
+Therefore, $u$ is only trivially annihilated in the sets of linear functions, polynomials, or analytic functions.
+Thus, $u$ solves a unique ODE described by these function classes for $g=(u)$ with first-order time derivative by Proposition~\ref{pro:measure-condition-for-uniqueness-of-analytic-functions}.